Charlotte Zaltzberg: Early life

 Zaltzberg was born in The Bronx, New York, the youngest of six children.
 Her parents, Ida and Harry, came from Poland and settled in the Bronx, and Harry worked in a jewelry shop on Hester Street.
 She played the piano by ear, sang, and danced.
 Zaltzberg's older sister Sadie took her to the theater.
 Sadie married Joseph Stein, the bookwriter of the hit Broadway musical Fiddler on the Roof among others, and together they educated Zaltzberg about theater and developed her interest in writing.
 During the creation of Fiddler, Stein sent Zaltzberg the script for her input.
 Aside from Stein, Zaltzberg was influenced by the writer Sean O’Casey.
 She read poetry, such as Shakespeare, Millay, Dickinson, and Yeats, and loved the Group Theatre, Paul Robeson, and Mark Blitzstein.

 Zaltzberg went to Jewish socially progressive or “lefty” summer camps.
 She attended Evander Childs High School in the Bronx, and was in the American Student Union, a national left-wing organization usually for college students.

 Personal life

 In 1947/1948 she married Alex Zaltzberg, a social worker and World War II veteran.
 They had two children, Ellen, born in 1949, and Harry, born in 1953.
-They lived in West Harlem and Marble Hill until 1957, when they moved to Croton, New York.
+They lived in West Harlem and Marble Hill, Manhattan, until 1957, when they moved to Croton, New York.
 Croton was home to many left-wing artists, and the family participated in many protests, including picketing the Woolworths in Ossining after the Greensboro sit-ins at a Woolworth's store.
 Zaltzberg would also bring her daughter Ellen to many protests, including the March on Washington.
 Zaltzberg and her husband separated in 1969.